Trump, Congress reach deal to negotiate DACA, border security

-WASHINGTON — A bipartisan meeting between President Donald Trump and members of Congress on Tuesday appears to have moved negotiations forward, however slightly, on how to address the fate of undocumented immigrants under the DACA program, according to lawmakers who attended the meeting.
+WASHINGTON — A bipartisan meeting between President Donald Trump and members of Congress on Tuesday appears to have moved negotiations forward, however slightly, on how to address the fate of undocumented immigrants under the DACA program.

-In what some participants described as one of the most unusual meetings they've attended in their political career, the president said he wanted “a bill of love” and he also proposed a two-step approach that would address the future of the approximately 800,000 Dreamers first and then take on comprehensive immigration reform immediately afterward.

-Members of both parties and the White House said they agreed that the four issues to be addressed in the first phase include DACA, border security, changes to family-based migration, also known as chain migration, and an end to the visa lottery system, a development that could help narrow the parameters of an otherwise wide-ranging and contentious set of issues around immigration.
+Members of both parties and the White House said they agreed that the four issues to be addressed initially include DACA, border security, changes to family-based migration, also known as chain migration, and an end to the visa lottery system, a development that could help narrow the parameters of an otherwise wide-ranging and contentious set of issues around immigration.

-But while some progress was made about the parameters of the debate, there was no agreements reached on any of the tricky details, only broad sentiments from both sides about the need to solve the DACA issue.
+But while some progress was made about the scope of the debate, there was no agreement reached on any of the tricky details, only broad sentiments from both sides about the need to solve the DACA issue.

+One of the major questions already being raised from the meeting revolves around the definition of border security and the fate of Trump's much-touted wall.

+Republican senators who have been talking to the White House, have been softly redefining the definition of a border wall for the past week, saying Trump wasn't literal when he promised a physical structure spanning the entire length of the southern border.

 "We’ll do DACA.
 Then we can start comprehensive immigration reform the next afternoon," Trump said as television cameras rolled on the first 55 minutes of the 2 1/2 hour meeting, which featured members of Congress talking to the president about where they stood on the issue.
 It was a rare, extended look inside a policy discussion between the president and lawmakers.